 - Blood in the stools and/or bleeding from the rectum

 - A change in bowel habit lasting longer than 6 weeks (e.g. loose stools, diarrhoea or constipation)

 - Lumps or a mass in the abdomen

 - Weight loss

 The definitive test for colorectal cancer is a colonoscopy.
 A colonoscopy is performed by a colorectal surgeon or gastroenterologist using a colonoscope (a thin, flexible, tubular instrument with a video camera at one end) to view the lining of the intestines and, if necessary, to take biopsy tissue samples for laboratory testing.

 Staging of colorectal cancer

-When colorectal cancer is diagnosed, additional tests are performed to determine the extent of the disease, which is a process called staging.
+When colorectal cancer is diagnosed, additional tests (including MRI, Ct and PET scans) are performed to determine the extent of the disease, which is a process called staging.
 The staging for colorectal cancer is as follows: